 As the crew took that in, Terin continued, "And, we ran into a fully sentient AI running the place."
 Obviously disbelieving Terin, Fesic asked, "What's that?"
 When Terin elaborated that it was a 'fully sentient Human-Replicant Android AI', Fesic angrily said, "OK, if you don't want to tell us, just say so!"
 This reaction was natural as such devices were highly illegal in much of the Imperium.
 The cost of making such an android would also be so high that no one could make one without it being noticed.
 And no one would build one in order to have it run an import/export office!
 Terin chose to ignore Fesic, continuing, "...which we engaged, and the other police came in and took it down.
 And we discovered they had no connection with the Ident theft at all."
 Emkir leaned forward and asked, with a grin on his face, "So you're saying you couldn't take it down without help", also not really believing Terin's story entirely.

-As Mikah laughed, Terin said, "Being the only weapons I had were a sonic shock-gun and a .38 caliber revolver, I just kept blasting it against the wall until the real cops came in and shot it to death.
+Mikah laughed when Terin said, "Being the only weapons I had were a sonic shock-gun and a .38 caliber revolver, I just kept blasting it against the wall until the real cops came in and shot it to death.
 Munarshu tried to get into hand to hand combat with it, so I was blasting both of them and knocking them both on the floor."
-This caught Mikah's attention and sense of humor as she started laughing.
-Aali joked, "This keeps on getting better", and Emkir asked if Terin took any video?
+Hearing the new details, Mikah laughed even more.
+Aali joked, "This keeps on getting better", and Emkir asked if Terin had any video?
 Terin said, "No, I don't, unfortunately.
 I was too busy shooting the thing."
 When Rol asked how many shots Terin fired, Terin admitted he had no idea as he was just pulling the trigger to keep the thing down or off balance.

-When Rol asked if those shots targeted Munarshu, Terin said he'd been aiming at the 'droid, but he was forced to admit Munarshu had been in the area of effect of all the shots.
+When Rol asked if the shots targeted Munarshu, Terin said he'd been aiming at the 'droid, but he was forced to admit Munarshu had been in the area of effect of all the shots.
 This only got more laughs from those in the lounge.
-When Rol finally asked if Terin had been shooting at Munarshu and Terin said he was not, Rol asked, "Why not?"
+When Rol finally asked if Terin had "really" been shooting at Munarshu and Terin said he wasn't, Rol asked, "Why not?"
 That got even more laughs from everyone there.
 Again, as things calmed down, Terin told them the sonic weapon fired an area affect sort of like a cone.
-And he admitted he was not at all concerned about Munarshu and was just trying to keep the android down.
-Munarshu just happened to be in that area of affect each time.
+And he admitted he wasn't at all concerned about Munarshu, and was just trying to keep the android down.
+Munarshu just happened to be in the area of affect each time.

 Chuckling but still not believing the bit about the android, Fesic again asked, "So what did Munarshu do to get arrested?"
 Scratching his head, Terin admitted, "I don't really know." in a confused tone.
 He continued, "We were waiting for the folks you said were coming to get us.
 And they came in and slapped him in handcuffs and treated me with the utmost respect, so I started taking vids.
 I've got vids.
-Once we got out to the shuttle, they moved him into another chamber where he got his...paper....attire.
+When we got out to the shuttle, they moved him into another chamber where he got his...paper....attire.
 And I wasn't privy to that.
-I was not allowed to ride in that compartment."
-Still certain they were not getting quite a bit, Fesic asked, "But he didn't do anything to get arrested, so that they had to put handcuffs on and everything?"
+I wasn't allowed to ride in that compartment."
+Still certain they weren't getting quite a bit, Fesic asked, "But he didn't do anything to get arrested, so that they had to put handcuffs on and everything?"

 Terin just shrugged again and said, "Maybe losing your Ident is a more heavily punished crime down there than we thought?"
 Rol jumped in, saying, "There's another possibility.
 They might have liked Terin more than Munarshu."
 That got a round of laughs as everyone in the lounge had to admit that was possible.
 Especially since they'd had a chance to get to know Munarshu.
 They let the subject drop while Aali, Mikah and Zimzod mentally lined up questions to ask Munarshu and Terin asked where he was?
 When Mikah said she didn't know, Aali said she'd assumed he was working in the hull spaces, disconnecting cables.
 Terin asked why as Rol asked, "You put him in there again?"
 Aali said, "No, apparently he went in there on his own.
 He continued following his orders I gather."